dzem2912/UncertaintyAwareBerryShrivelDetection/README.md

 # Interpretable and Uncertainty-Aware Deep Learning for Grapevine Berry Shrivel Detection

-Code and (pending release) dataset accompanying the paper:
+Code and dataset accompanying the paper:

 > DŽ.
 Rožajac, S. Schweng, M. Griesser, A. Forneck, J. Del Ser, A. Holzinger.
 > **Interpretable and Uncertainty-Aware Deep Learning for Grapevine Berry Shrivel Detection.**